LIAM-G-344/Crypto-Price-Tracker/README.md

 # Instalation

 Before instalation, verify Python3 is installed.
-Run the setup.py script as administrator that will install these packages if they are not previouly installed:
+Unzip the downloaded file and note the location of the file.
+Run the setup.py script as administrator by opening the CMD as administrator and navagiting to the downloaded file path. then type in setup.py and that will install these packages if they are not previouly installed:

 -requests